True North Youth Foundation

 Results and Impact: True North Youth Foundation reports that the odds of being bullied by others decreased by 54% after students went through the 15-lesson Project 11 program.
 In F2016, the Foundation reported that 74% of Camp Manitou participants conquered their fears and tried activities they were scared to do at first.1

 True North Youth Foundation is a medium-sized charity with $4.4m in donations and special events fundraising in F2017, a 94% increase from F2015.
-The Foundation also raised $1.5m from its 50/50 draw and collected $392k in camp fees.
-Administrative costs were 10% of revenues and fundraising costs were 25% of donations.
-For every dollar donated, $0.65 goes to its programs, falling just inside of Ci’s reasonable range for overhead spending.
-True North Youth Foundation has total funding reserves of $7.7m including $6.0m in donor-endowed funds.
-Excluding donor-endowed funds, the Foundation can cover annual programs and grants for 6 months, indicating a need for donations.
+The Foundation also raised $1.5m from its 50/50 draw (net proceeds after prizes) and collected $392k in camp fees.
+A

 This charity report is an update that has been sent to True North Youth Foundation for review.
 Changes and edits may be forthcoming.